ACT Test 2025: Registration, Exam Dates & Centres, Fees, Eligibility, Results

 Total

-4 sections (one optional)
+3 sections (two optional)

 Each section of the ACT (English, Math, Reading, and Science) is scored on a 1 to 36-point scale.
 The composite score is the average of all four tests.
-Students taking the optional writing test will receive a writing score for that section ranging from 1 to 36.
+Students taking the optional writing test will receive a writing score for that section, ranging from 1 to 36.
 The writing score does not affect the composite score.

 Here are the average ACT scores by sections -